-SAP Signavio Process Manager and Celonis compete in the business process management category.
-SAP Signavio has the upper hand in user-friendliness and collaboration, while Celonis leads with powerful process mining capabilities.
+SAP Signavio Process Manager and Celonis compete in the business process management and process mining category.
+SAP Signavio seems to have the upper hand for collaboration, while Celonis is noted for its integration and analytical features.

 In the first couple of years, I would not expect a return on investment because the initial setup will take more than a year if the process requires significant customization.